PatnosDD/Cat-Quest-Ps-Vita/README.md

 ### Known Issues

 - Lower FPS throughout the gameplay(20-30fps)
+- Some language fonts are currently not supported

 **If you want to support the project, you can leave a tip on one of those websites:**